 The Dutch and then the British followed the Iberians about 100 years later.
 European expansion, geopolitical supremacy and widespread colonialism started to take shape.
 We all know the rest, for the better and the worse.
-Throughout the centuries, the strategically vital Cape has also witnessed no less than eight significant naval battles between those European powers; it was off St. Vincent that on the 14th of February, 1797, a young Commodore Horatio Nelson decided to almost simultaneously engage three major enemy ships, including the heaviest-armed ship in the World at the time (the Spanish Santísima Trinidad), showing, perhaps for the first time, all the unorthodox tactical acumen that would make him the most revered figure in the history of the Royal Navy.
+Throughout the centuries, the strategically vital Cape has also witnessed no less than eight significant naval battles between European powers: it was off St. Vincent that on the 14th of February, 1797, a young Commodore Horatio Nelson decided to simultaneously engage three major enemy ships, including the heaviest-armed ship in the World at the time (the Spanish Santísima Trinidad), showing, perhaps for the first time, all the unorthodox tactical acumen that would make him the most revered figure in the history of the Royal Navy.

 Now, for birders and hikers: Sagres and Cape St. Vincent offer many birdwatching opportunities.
 During the annual migration – late August to early December – birds like the Black Stork, the Honey Buzzard, the Griffon Vulture and the Short-toed and Booted Eagles can be easily spotted from the Cabranosa (‘P1’) trig point, among many, many other species.